Does your pop up display booth need a few signs?

 Great signs can communicate volumes to customers at craft shows.
 They can draw customers from a distance, show off your style, and communicate what's unique about your brand.

-Wondering how to create some great signs for your own pop up display booth?
-Here are 10 examples to get your creative juices flowing.
+If you're wondering how to create some great signs for your own pop up display booth, here are 10 examples to get your creative juices flowing.

 The huge image in the background of this booth is one of this artist's striking digital paintings.
 It is eye catching and definitely makes customers stop and explore her booth.
 It communicates everything a potential buyer needs to know about her style without saying a single word.